-Remember when you attended the pre-departure party and asked questions to students who had been on exchange?
+Remember when you attended Pre-departure and asked questions to students who had been on exchange?
 Now it’s your chance to answer the questions!
-The party is held the last week of classes each semester (June or October).
-We’ll email your invitation.
+Pre-departure is held the week after the last week of classes each semester (June or October).
+We’ll email you asking you to attend.

 Dealing with reverse culture shock

 Unfair as it might seem, you may come home and get a case of reverse culture shock.

 - Give presentations to family, friends, community groups, schools, about your experience overseas.
 Do anything that allows you to process, and pass on, your experiences.

 - Take some time to be a tourist in your own area.
 Observe things in the same way you did while overseas.